CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

 in parallel allows you to execute numerous actions all together, which make the execution of a  :monospace:`trigger_datafile` way more faster.

-You can run multiple actions concurently by defining your actions after the keyword `parallel` within your :monospace:`trigger_datafile`.
+You can run multiple actions concurrently by defining your actions after the keyword `parallel` within your :monospace:`trigger_datafile`.
 Below you can see an example of multiple actions that are running in parallel.
 In below example actions ``api`` and ``learn`` are executed on device ``PE1`` and ``parse`` is executed on device ``PE2`` and all at the same time.